 The first step in the program (see below) is to read in the observations using a data step, with the first variable (nitrohet) denoting the nitrogen heterogeneity treatment, while nitrogen and water represent the nitrogen and water levels.
-The variable biomass is then log-transformed before analysis, yielding the dependent variable y = log10(biomass).
-Three separate plots then requested using proc gplot (SAS Institute Inc. 2014a), one for every pairwise combination of nitrohet, nitrogen, and water.
-These plots will allow us to examine the main effects and all first order (pairwise) interactions among the treatments.
+The variable biomass is then log-transformed before analysis, yielding the dependent variable y = log10(biomass}.
+Three separate plots then requested using proc gplot (SAS Institute Inc. 2016), one for every pairwise combination of nitrohet, nitrogen, and water.
+These plots will allow us to examine the main effects and all pairwise interactions among the treatments.
 The choice as to whether a particular treatment is plotted on the x-axis or appears as separate groups (lines) on the graph is arbitrary.
 Like two-way ANOVA, if the lines are not parallel in a plot this suggests there is an interaction between the factors.

-The second set of plots is intended to illustrate the second-order interaction among the three factors.
-Each plot illustrates the interaction between nitrogen and water at one level of nitrogen heterogeneity.
-If there is a second-order interaction, then the plots will appear different from one another.
+The second set of proc gplot graphs is intended to illustrate the three-way interaction among the factors.
+Each plot illustrates the interaction between nitrogen and water at one level of nitrohet.
+These plots will appear different if there is substantial interaction among the three factors.

-The next section of the program conducts the three-way ANOVA using proc glm (SAS Institute Inc. 2014b).
+The next section of the program conducts the three-way ANOVA using proc glm (SAS Institute Inc. 2018).
 The class statement tells SAS that nitrohet, nitrogen, and water are used to classify the observations into the 18 different treatment groups.
 The model statement tells SAS the form of the ANOVA model.
 Recall that the model for fixed effects three-way ANOVA (Eq.
 19.1).
 The statement nitrohet|nitrogen|water is SAS shorthand for this model, and will automatically generate all the possible main effects and interactions of the three factors.